Get the code

 Learn how you can use LoopBack and API Connect to leverage existing enterprise assets using APIs.
 In this code pattern, Acme Freight, a fictional logistics company, uses LoopBack to expose assets located in an Enterprise Resource Planning (ERP) system.
 It then delivers those assets securely to new and existing applications using a microservices architecture that’s managed within a single interface in API Connect.

 Acme Freight uses LoopBack, an open source Node.js framework, built for quickly creating and exposing APIs for new and existing applications and data.
-LoopBack enables Acme Freight to create an application that integrates with their existing ERP system, and API Connect allows them to expose data via a managed API.
+LoopBack enables Acme Freight to create an application that integrates with the company’s existing ERP system, and API Connect allows them to expose data through a managed API.

-LoopBack enables you to easily create and expose CRUD APIs from existing data sources.
+With LoopBack you can easily create and expose CRUD APIs from existing data sources.
 For a quick primer on LoopBack, watch this video tutorial and learn how you can create an API in 5 minutes from an existing MongoDB data store.